 - The minimum search time is calculated from the date the position is first approved and appears on the jobs.illinois.edu Academic Job Board in HireTouch.

-- An open or rolling search in which there is no close date and applications are accepted throughout the year may be used as necessary with prior Office of Diversity approval.
+- An open or rolling search (up to one year) in which applications are accepted throughout the year may be used as necessary with prior Office of Diversity, Equity, and Access approval.

 Can a search firm be used?

 - In compliance with Illinois Law, 110 ILCS 305/80, the use of search firms at the University of Illinois is limited to searches for the President of the University and when the President and Board of Trustees demonstrate a justifiable need.
 A college/department may only engage in a search firm after receiving approval from the President.

 When can the announcement be advertised?